 Personal Injury

-• Acting for one of the defendants in a complex, multi-party occupier’s liability claim, and successfully arguing that the relevant defendant was not an occupier for the purposes of the Act
+• Acting for one of the defendants in a complex, multi-party occupiers’ liability claim, and successfully arguing that the relevant defendant was not an occupier of the premises in question

 Civil Fraud

-Joel’s experience in this area includes low velocity impacts, staged accidents, induced collisions, occupancy issues, fabricated/exaggerated injuries and fabricated/exaggerated heads of loss.
-He has a sound knowledge of the relevant statutory provisions, case law and Civil Procedure Rules.
-He wrote a commentary on the leading cases on fundamental dishonesty of Howlett v Davies & Anor [2017] EWCA Civ 1696 and LOCOG v Sinfield [2018] EWHC 51 (QB) for the Farrar’s Building Personal Injury Newsletter
+Joel’s experience in this area includes low velocity impacts, staged accidents, induced collisions, occupancy issues, fabricated/exaggerated injuries, and fabricated/exaggerated heads of loss.
+He has a detailed knowledge of the relevant statutory provisions, case law and Civil Procedure Rules.

 Joel prides himself on the thorough preparation of a detailed and carefully planned cross-examination, which he sees as being of particular importance in these types of cases.